MicrosoftDocs/sql-docs/docs/powershell/run-windows-powershell-steps-in-sql-server-agent.md

 6. In the **Process exit code of a successful command** box, enter a value from 0 to 999999.

-7. In the **Command** box, enter PowerShell.exe with parameters specifying the PowerShell script to be run.
-This is pretty much what you would write at a cmd command prompt, so take a look at `PowerShell.exe -?` for all the possible options.
+7. In the **Command** box, enter commands beginning with PowerShell.exe with parameters specifying the PowerShell script to be run.
+These examples are similar to the syntax for executing PowerShell commands from a Windows command prompt.
+Refer to `PowerShell.exe -?` for all the possible syntax options.

    - Example 1: Runs a simple cmdlet.
      ```cmd